openvinotoolkit/geti-sdk/README.md

-Using an environment manager such as [Anaconda](https://www.anaconda.com/products/individual) or [venv](https://docs.python.org/3/library/venv.html) to create a new Python environment before installing the Intel® Geti™ SDK and it's requirements is highly recommended.
+Using an environment manager such as [Anaconda](https://www.anaconda.com/products/individual) or [venv](https://docs.python.org/3/library/venv.html) to create a new Python environment before installing the Intel® Geti™ SDK and its requirements is highly recommended.

 > **NOTE**: If you have installed multiple versions of Python,